JoostdeWinter/pearson-r-ci/README.md

 Joost de Winter, j.c.f.dewinter@tudelft.nl

 ## References
 Hotelling, H. (1953).
-New light on the correlation coefficient and its transforms.
-Journal of the Royal Statistical Society.
-Series B (Methodological), 15(2), 193-232.
+New light on the correlation coefficient and its transforms. _Journal of the Royal Statistical Society.
+Series B (Methodological), 15_, 193-232.

 De Winter, J. C. F., Gosling, S. D., & Potter, J. (2016).
-Comparing the Pearson and Spearman correlation coefficients across distributions and sample sizes: A tutorial using simulations and empirical data.
-Psychological Methods, 21, 273–290. https://doi.org/10.1037/met0000079
+Comparing the Pearson and Spearman correlation coefficients across distributions and sample sizes: A tutorial using simulations and empirical data. _Psychological Methods, 21_, 273–290. https://doi.org/10.1037/met0000079